 Start at Rancho Laguna Park, a small suburban park at the end of Camino Pablo.
 Follow the paved trail past the playground and look for a gated trail to your right.
 The trail immediately leaves the suburbs and enters the rolling golden hills typical of the East Bay backcountry.
 Remarkably, between here and Rocky Ridge there aren’t any signs of development other than a few houses, the ranching roads, and some distant views of the Bay Area.

-At the Rocky Ridge trail intersection, the trail begins a brutal climb up to Rocky Ridge itself.
+At the intersection where the Rocky Ridge Loop begins, the trail begins a brutal climb up to Rocky Ridge itself.
 There are some nice views over the East Bay hills.
-The ringing of the bells at Saint Mary's College can sometimes be heard in the distance.
+The ringing of the bells at Saint Mary’s College can sometimes be heard in the distance.

 At the ridgetop, the trail passes through a large, shady bay laurel grove before breaking out into grasslands again for the final climb to the highest point of the hike, near a radio antenna.

 The trail continues along the ridge, with views over the central canyon of Las Trampas Regional Park.
 This is the most enjoyable part of the hike and also one of the few relatively level, easy parts.

 A ridiculously steep descent follows.
 The descent is so steep that it can be difficult to maintain your footing.

 The trail descends into a basin and drops into two pleasantly shady ravines, the second of which has a little creek.
 It runs through open grasslands for a while.
 Somewhat annoyingly, there’s a pretty significant climb out of the basin to rejoin the Rocky Ridge Trail.